Flow Effects on Jet quenching with Detailed Balance: Flow Effect on Gluon Radiation

 To obtain a simple analytic result, we take the kinematic boundaries limit $q_{\perp max}\rightarrow\infty$, the angular integral can be carried out by partial integration.
 In the limit of $EL \gg 1$ and $E\gg \mu$, we obtain the approximate asymptotic behavior of the energy loss,

-Our analytic result implies, to the first order in opacity, that the energy loss is changed by a factor $(1-v_z)$ for rescattering case with collective flow compared to the static medium case.
-The reason is that collective flow leads to a decreasing (increasing) opacity in the positive (negative) jet direction, the formation time of gluon radiation becomes shorter (longer), and LPM effects is reduced (enhanced) in the presence of collective flow.
+Our analytic result implies, although the formation time of gluon radiation becomes shorter, and LPM effects is reduced when $v_z>0$, the collective flow reduces the emission current more.
+To the first order in opacity, that the energy loss is changed by a factor $(1-v_z)$ for rescattering case with collective flow compared to the static medium case.
 With collective flow velocity $|\mathbf{v}|=0.1-0.3$ in the positive jet direction, jet energy loss decreases by $10-30\%$.
 This result implies that the collective flow has observable influence on the effective parton energy loss in the quark-gluon medium.
 Our results is consistent with GLV static potential results when the velocity of the collective flow goes to zero.
 Since the parton energy loss is dominated by the first order opacity contribution, our result also agrees with the result of $\hat{q}$ calculation in Ref.\cite{BMS,Liu}.

 Shown in Fig. 2 are the energy gain via gluon absorption with rescattering for $v_z=0,0.1,0.2,0.3$ and without rescattering as functions of $E/\mu$.
 For comparison, we take the same values for the medium thickness, the mean free path, and the Debye screen mass as in Refs.\cite{GLV} and \cite{Wang:2001sf}.
 The energy gain without rescattering at very small $E/\mu$ region is larger than that with rescattering if $v_z>0.2$, but at smaller flow velocity or at higher jet energies, it becomes smaller than that with rescattering.